oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-00-policies.md

 In this lab, you will:

-* Get familiar with the OCI Console and be able to configure your policies for OCI Document Understanding
+* Get familiar with the OCI Console and be able to configure your policies required for this workshop.

 ## Task: Policy Setup
-Before you start using OCI Document Understanding, OCI policies should be setup for allowing you to access OCI Document Understanding Service.
-Follow these steps to configure the required policies.
+Follow these steps to configure the required policies:
-(Note: Make sure you create the policies in the tenancy you are using to create remaining operations)
+ (Note: Make sure you create the policies in the tenancy you are using for remaining tasks of this workshop)

 ### 1. Navigate to Policies
 Log into OCI Cloud Console.
 Using the Burger Menu on the top left corner, navigate to Identity & Security and click it, and then select Policies item under Identity.